God calls us to love one another.

 And there are also some instructions that Jesus left for us, and I’m talking specifically to all of our neighbors on this forum.
 In Mark 12:28-31, a scribe asked Jesus which commandment is first of all.
 Jesus answered, “The first of all the commandments is: ‘Hear, O Israel, the LORD our God, the LORD is one.
 And you shall love the LORD your God with all your heart, with all your soul, with all your mind, and with all your strength.’
 This is the first commandment.
 And the second, like it, is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.” (from the New King James Version)

 The word “neighbor” in this passage literally means those who are near you.
-Jesus is speaking directly to all of us, especially on forums such as these, a forum that quite literally bring all of our neighbors together.
+Jesus is speaking directly to all of us, especially on forums such as these, a forum that quite literally brings all of our neighbors together.
 We are to love each other, despite our political differences and our religious differences, despite any of that.
 So when you engage with anyone on this forum, remember Christ’s words, and do it with respect, kindness, and above all, love.

 Later, I had to clarify what I meant by saying that our neighbors are those who are near to us.
 Someone challenged me, saying that our neighbors are not only the people who live nearby.
 I agreed with them.
 I explained that the word “neighbor” in the original Greek is the word “plēsion,” which literally means those whom God has placed near us, not just in proximity, but all those He has placed in our sphere of influence.
 God exhorts us to love the people He has placed near our hearts.
 Amen.